meltingscales/VirtualMachineConfigs/vagrant/windows-10-flare-vm/README.md

-# windows-analysis-and-vulnerable
+# windows-10-flare-vm

-Windows with vulnerable software installed upon provisioning for pentesting.
+Windows with FLARE-VM installed upon provisioning for pentesting.

 Also has analysis tools like debuggers and disassemblers.

 Before running malware:

-- Disable Guest Additions,
+- Take a VM snapshot
-- Disable the network,
+- Disable Guest Additions
-- Take a VM snapshot.
+- Disable the network

 ## Links